-- (1) Grant of casual leave (including special casual leave) and Permission to leave headquarters to the District Judges and Presiding Officers of Tribunals. - (2) Grant of earned leave to the Officers posted in the Zone under the charge of Administrative Judge. - (3) Perusal of returns, calendars, evaluation of inspection reports made by the presiding Officers in respect of their own offices and audit reports. - (4) Disposal of department appeals against orders of punishment imposed on and representations etc. of the employees of the subordinate courts. - (5) Annual confidential remarks to the Judicial Officers 1[ ] - (6) Inspection of the courts and offices of the District with the Zone of the Administrative Judges. - 5.
-Conduct and business by the Administrative Committee and the Full Court. -2[The business of Full Court may be transacted either at a meeting or by circulation provided that if any Judge in the case of matters relating to the Full Court desires that the matter may be placed in a meeting, it shall be so placed. - 6.
-Procedure for Circulation. -3[So far as convenient, papers for circulation shall be sent by the Registrar to the Judges in their order or seniority, commencing with the Junior Judge.
+- (1) Grant of casual leave (including special casual leave) and Permission to leave headquarters to the District Judges and Presiding Officers of Tribunals. - (2) Grant of earned leave to the Officers posted in the Zone under the charge of Administrative Judge. - (3) Perusal of returns, calendars, evaluation of inspection reports made by the presiding Officers in respect of their own offices and audit reports. - (4) Disposal of department appeals against orders of punishment imposed on and representations etc. of the employees of the subordinate courts. - (5) Annual confidential remarks to the Judicial Officers [\ \ \] - (6) Inspection of the courts and offices of the District with the Zone of the Administrative Judges. - 5.
+Conduct and business by the Administrative Committee and the Full Court. $-^2$ [The business of Full Court may be transacted either at a meeting or by circulation provided that if any Judge in the case of matters relating to the Full Court desires that the matter may be placed in a meeting, it shall be so placed. - 6.
+Procedure for Circulation. -[So far as convenient, papers for circulation shall be sent by the Registrar to the Judges in their order or seniority, commencing with the Junior Judge.
 The Registrar shall, so far as practicable, obtain from each Judge such papers within three days from the date when the same are sent to him.
 The Registrar shall endorse on the papers the date when they are sent to and the date when are received back from each Judge.
 It shall not be necessary to send papers to any Judge who is not for the time being at the station. - 7.
-Opinion of Judge.-When a Judge does not send his opinion in writing within a week from the date of the receipt of papers sent to him for opinion, he shall be deemed to have declined to express any opinion in the matters.
+Opinion of Judge.-When a Judge does not send his opinion in writing within a week from the date of the receipt of papers sent to him for opinion, he shall be deemed to have declined to express any opinion in the

-1The words "except that of the District & Sessions Judges and the officers holding post equivalent thereto" be omitted vide Noti.
+&lt;sup>1As amended by Noti.
 No. 235/UHC/Admin.
-A/2013 dated September 03, 2014
+A/2013 dated September 03, 2014 matters.